Richard-Kershner/stocks_high_low/README.md

 HTML, iPython and python files are all the same code.
 The HTML is the easist to glance through.

 ## 1) First Look
 Note 1.4) under First look.
-The error of deviation shows just how random a gamble utilizing just High/Low data is.
+The error of deviation shows how random a gamble utilizing only High/Low data is.
 Great start to understanding how these models work but not enough for investing.
 ## 2) Pulling Data
 This is using yfinance after 4 other pulls discontinued over the years.
 Pulls all Stock high/low
 ## 3) Model testing (SciKit)